Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Iterator.md

     When you access `http://localhost:8080/books`, it will print the list of books using the iterator after running the application

----

 ## **Summary**
-The **Iterator pattern** is a powerful way to **decouple iteration logic** from collections, ensuring a **clean separation of concerns**.
+The Iterator pattern is a powerful way to decouple iteration logic from collections, ensuring a clean separation of concerns.
 It’s useful in Java projects where complex or multiple ways of traversal are required.
-When integrated into **Spring Boot**, the pattern can be applied to iterate over configurations, data models, or APIs efficiently.
+When integrated into Spring Boot, the pattern can be applied to iterate over configurations, data models, or APIs efficiently.

 ---